dfyockey/ficonic/README.md

-# FaviconGofer
+# ficonic
-Utility to retrieve favicons for a given URL
+Utility for retrieving favicons and other site-related icons for a given URL

-This utility currently only provides icons based on files stored in a site's root directory where those files exist.
-A site's `favicon.ico` file is retrieved, split into its constituent icon images, and each icon image is provided in both BMP and PNG formats.
-A site's `apple-touch-icon.png` file is also retrieved and stored.
-The resultant image files are stored in a user specified directory.
+## Description
+The purpose of _ficonic_ is to download all icons intended for use in identifying a site at a given URL.
+This allows the user to select the icon best suited for the medium through which they intend to identify the site.

+_ficonic_ downloads `favicon.ico` and `apple-touch-icon.png` files where found in the site's root directory and any icons identified in HTML `link` tags having recognized `rel` values.
+Any properly formatted `.ico` files are split into their contained icons and saved in as both `.bmp` and `.png` format files.
+Therefore, if a `.ico` file contains three different sized icons, for example, _ficonic_ will save six icons for the one file: three `.bmp` files and three `.png` files.
+An attempt is made to determine the actual format of an improperly formatted `.ico` file, e.g. where a `.png` file has simply been renamed `favicon.ico`; if successful, the icon is saved in that format with the proper extension.

+The downloaded icons are saved to a user-specified directory.
+While their contained icons are saved, `.ico` files themselves are not currently saved.

-If desired, the retrieved `favicon.ico` file from the last run of the application may be recovered from the system's temporary directory (currently assumed to be `/tmp`; that needs to be fixed...) until the directory is cleared by the system.
+If desired, the retrieved `favicon.ico` file from the last run of the application may be recovered from the system's temporary directory (currently assumed to be `/tmp`) until the directory is cleared by the system.

-Run `FaviconGofer -h` for usage information.
+Run `ficonic -h` for usage information.

 ## Dependencies
 The following libraries are required: